6 Meeting Minutes Examples + Free Templates

 2. Meeting Minutes Example: Simple Meeting Template

-The Simple Meeting participants are there to quickly discuss a specific issue, solve a specific problem, answer a specific question, and reach a specific business goal.
+In the case of a simple meeting, meeting participants are there to quickly discuss a specific issue, solve a specific problem, answer a specific question, and reach a specific business goal.
+No one is concerned with Roberts’ Rules of Order, a quorum, or recording votes according to accepted parliamentary procedure.

 That means this Simple Meeting Template is great for what it’s good for, but could be limited when it comes to other kinds of meetings.